 Areas of Focus

 There are three areas of focus, outlined below:

-- Value Added Local Food Processing - Encourage and strengthen value chain relationships, and development and growth of products made with Ontario ingredients
+Value Added Local Food Processing - Encourage the development and growth of products made with Ontario ingredients, strengthen value chain relationships, and enhance the competitiveness of Ontario’s food processing sector

 Some examples of activities that could form parts of a project include: